Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows that there are nineteen active public transport stops operating within Fannie Bay - The Gardens.
-These stops serve a mix of bus routes, totaling forty-five individual routes.
-Collectively, these routes provide 2,918 weekly passenger trips.
+The analysis of public transportation in Fannie Bay - The Gardens shows that there are currently 19 active transport stops operating.
+These stops serve a mix of bus routes, with a total of 45 individual routes providing service to the area.
+Collectively, these routes facilitate 2,918 weekly passenger trips.

-Transport accessibility is rated as excellent, with residents typically located 179 meters from the nearest transport stop.
-Service frequency averages 416 trips per day across all routes, equating to approximately 153 weekly trips per individual stop.
+The accessibility of public transportation in this region is rated as excellent, with residents located an average of 179 meters from their nearest transport stop.
+On average, there are 416 trips per day across all routes, which equates to approximately 153 weekly trips per individual stop.

 Frequently Asked Questions - Transport